 GHK-Cu is formed as a result of the affinity of the human peptide, GHK (glycyl-L-histidyl-L-lysine) to the Cu(2+) (Copper 2+).
-In human body, the GHK-Cu has varied roles like collagen stimulation; anti-inflammatory and anti-oxidant effects; enhancing the activation of wound healing and many more.
+In the human body, the GHK-Cu has varied roles like collagen stimulation, anti-inflammatory, and anti-oxidant effects, enhancing the activation of wound healing, and many more.
 In addition to these, the GHK-Cu has also been reported to improve the hair growth.

 The GHK-Cu reduces the formation of DHT in the hair follicles.
-There are mainly 2 forms in which the 5-alpha reductase exists: Type 1 that plays a role in the hair follicles and Type 2 that plays a role in the prostate tissue.
-Throughout the body, 5-alpha Reductase is inhibited by the pro-pecia (finasteride), thereby improving the hair growth.
-Although, the pro-pecia is more significant for the Type 2 forms, thereby it controls the enlargement of the prostate.
-The administration is preferred by pills so that the drug spreads in the entire body.
+There are mainly two forms in which the 5-alpha reductase exists: Type 1 that plays a role in the hair follicles, and Type 2 plays a role in the prostate tissue.
+Throughout the body, 5-alpha Reductase is inhibited by the pro-pecia (Finasteride), thereby improving hair growth.
+Although the pro-pecia is more significant for the Type 2 forms, thereby it controls the enlargement of the prostate.
+The administration is preferred by pills so that the substance spreads to the entire body.
 However, in context to the Type 1 5-AR, they are better inhibited by the increasing copper ions in the skin, thereby controlling the damage to the hair growth.
-As per the research conducted by the different researchers, it can be said that copper ions in the concentration of 0.12 micrograms/ml can inhibit the Type 1 5-AR by upto 90%.
-It is also reported that Type 2 form is less efficiently inhibited by the copper ions.
-Hence, it can be concluded that in comparison to Fiansteride, the 5-AR is more specifically inhibited by the copper ions.
+As per the research conducted by the different researchers, it can be said that copper ions in the concentration of 0.12 micrograms/ml can inhibit the Type 1 5-AR by up to 90%.
+It is also reported that the Type 2 form is less efficiently inhibited by the copper ions.
+Hence, it can be concluded that in comparison to Finasteride, the 5-AR is more specifically inhibited by the copper ions.

 The iron toxicity is reduced by GHK-Cu

 After significant ingestion, the levels of iron rise, thereby saturating the Transferrin.
 The excessive iron will circulate as free iron in the blood and will be toxic directly for the target organs.
-The Ferritin will release the GHK-Cu (2+) reduced iron by 87%.
-Approximately, 4500 atoms of iron per protein molecules can be stored in Ferritin, a well-recognized catalyst of the lipid peroxidation, thereby producing a slew of free radicals, resulting in the damage of cell membrane, protein and DNA.
+The Ferritin will release the GHK-Cu (2+) reduced to iron by 87%.
+Approximately 4500 atoms of iron per protein molecule can be stored in Ferritin, a well-recognized catalyst of lipid peroxidation, thereby producing a slew of free radicals, resulting in cell membrane damage, protein, and DNA.

 Potent neurotoxin – Free iron

-The entry of free iron in the cells and its accumulation in the mitochondria will disrupt the process of oxidative phosphorylation, will catalyse the lipid peroxidation forming free radicals and hence, causes cell death.
+The entry of free iron in the cells and its accumulation in the mitochondria will disrupt the process of oxidative phosphorylation, will catalyze the lipid peroxidation forming free radicals, and hence, causes cell death.

-The GHK is found in the urine, saliva and plasma of an individual.
-It is also utilized for the skin care and wound treatment.
-It occurs naturally, is non-toxic, forms complexes with copper readily, improves the bioavailability and regulates the metabolism of the copper.
-The copper (II) chelation and the GHK tripeptide, together form the GHK-Cu, which accelerates the processed of wound healing, regeneration, anti-inflammatory actions and anti-oxidant actions.
+The GHK is found in the urine, saliva, and plasma of an individual.
+It is also utilized for skincare and wound treatment.
+It occurs naturally, is non-toxic, forms complexes with copper, readily improves the bioavailability, and regulates the metabolism of the copper.
+The copper (II) chelation and the GHK tripeptide together form the GHK-Cu, which accelerates the process of wound healing, regeneration, anti-inflammatory actions, and anti-oxidant actions.

-In a research, it was shown that the GHK-Cu treatment increased the superoxide dismutase and decreased the production of the reactive oxygen species.
-Also the production of IL-6 and TNF-α was decreased as a result of the suppression of the p39 MAPK and NF-κB p65 in-vivo and in-vitro model.
+In research, it was shown that the GHK-Cu treatment increased the superoxide dismutase and decreased the production of the reactive oxygen species.
+Also, the production of IL-6 and TNF-α was decreased as a result of the suppression of the p39 MAPK and NF-κB p65 in-vivo and in-vitro models.

 The results of the studies have shown that the LPS-induced phosphorylation of NF- κB p65 is also inhibited by the GHK-Cu.
 Many studies have also reported that the GHK-Cu can inhibit the NF-κB pathway in inflammatory bowel diseases and chronic inflammatory diseases.